hnarayanan/shpotify/README.md

-spotify next                      Skips to the next song in a playlist. spotify prev                      Returns to the previous song in a playlist. spotify pos [time]                Jump to a specific time (in seconds) in the current song. spotify pause                     Pauses/Resumes Spotify playback. spotify quit                      Stops playback and quits Spotify.
+spotify next                      Skips to the next song in a playlist. spotify prev                      Returns to the previous song in a playlist. spotify replay					  Replays the current track from the beggining. spotify pos [time]                Jump to a specific time (in seconds) in the current song. spotify pause                     Pauses/Resumes Spotify playback. spotify quit                      Stops playback and quits Spotify.